alphagov/notifications-net-client/DOCUMENTATION.md

 To send a file by email, add a placeholder to the template then upload a file.
 The placeholder will contain a secure link to download the file.

+The file will be available for the recipient to download for 18 months.

 The links are unique and unguessable.
 GOV.UK Notify cannot access or decrypt your file.

 #### Add contact details to the file download page